 Payment Procedure

-All tuition, fees, and other charges for the semester must be paid at the time of registration or by the payment deadline.
-Please refer to the Dates and Deadlines page for more details.
+All tuition, fees, and other charges for the semester must be paid at the time of registration or by the published payment deadline; refer to the Academic Calendar for more details.
 Late-starting classes and miscellaneous charges after the payment deadline should be paid when the charge is incurred and are subject to any subsequent late fee assessments during the term.
 For questions about Student Accounts, please contact the Office of the Bursar at uaa_bursar@alaska.edu or 907-786-1440.

 4 ways to pay your bill:

-- Online through UAOnline by credit/debit card (includes a non-refundable service fee of 2.85% of the transaction amount or $3, whichever is greater) or by Web Check (ACH) payments.
+• Online through UAOnline by credit/debit card (includes a non-refundable service fee of 2.95% of the transaction amount or $3, whichever is greater) or by Web Check (ACH transfer) payments.
 Web Check payments do not incur a service fee.

 Payment Plans: